sleroy/fakesmtp-junit-runner/README.md

 * a Fake SMTP Server will start
 * You can send mails on it
 * You can control the mailbox
-* Write your owyn assertions to check mails.
+* Write your own assertions to check mails.

 ## Installation